Neiltheg787/FloodBot/README.md

-# FloodBot

-## Project Overview
-FloodBot is a low-cost, student-built flood rescue robot designed to operate in shallow floodwaters and debris-filled environments.
-The project explores how affordable materials such as PVC framing, DC motors, and accessible single-board computers can be combined to create a functional and educational rescue-assist robot.

-FloodBot is not intended to replace first responders.
-Instead, it serves as:
-- A scouting and observation platform for flooded areas
-- A proof-of-concept for affordable rescue robotics
-- An educational tool for students learning robotics, embedded systems, and power design

-This project is being developed and documented as part of Hack Club Blueprint, with the goal of being open-source and reproducible by other students.

----

-## Motivation
-Flooding is one of the most common and destructive natural disasters worldwide.
-Many affected communities lack access to advanced robotic equipment due to cost and technical barriers.

-FloodBot investigates whether a simple, low-cost design can still provide value by:
-- Allowing visual inspection of flooded or unsafe areas
-- Demonstrating basic robotic mobility and sensing
-- Teaching hands-on engineering concepts through iterative building

----

-## Current Progress
-As of now, the following progress has been made:
-- PVC frame designed and fully assembled
-- Frame sized to house motors, battery, and electronics
-- Initial research completed on power distribution and motor control

-The project currently lacks the electronics required to proceed with motion, sensing, and vision.

----

-## System Architecture

-### High-Level Breakdown
-- Raspberry Pi (3 or 4)
-  Handles camera input, high-level control logic, and communication

-- Microcontroller (Arduino Uno or Raspberry Pi Pico)
-  Responsible for real-time motor control and sensor handling

-- DC Motors (2x)
-  Differential drive system for movement and steering

-- Motor Driver
-  Interfaces between the microcontroller and motors for safe direction and speed control

-- Camera Module
-  Provides live video feed for navigation and observation

-- Battery System
-  Single battery pack with regulated 5V output for logic electronics

----

-## Power Design
-Power is distributed from a single battery source:
-- Battery to DC-DC buck converter (5.1V) to Raspberry Pi and microcontroller
-- Battery directly to motor driver for DC motors

-All grounds are shared to ensure signal stability and prevent brownouts.

----

-## Parts Needed (Grant-Funded)

-### Core Electronics
-- Raspberry Pi (3 or 4)
-- Raspberry Pi Camera Module (8–12MP)
-- Microcontroller (Arduino Uno or Raspberry Pi Pico)
-- 32GB microSD card

-### Motion and Control
-- Two DC geared motors
-- Motor driver module (TB6612FNG or L298N)

-### Power
-- Battery pack (AA or Li-ion)
-- DC-DC buck converter (LM2596)

-### Miscellaneous
-- Jumper wires
-- Mounting hardware
-- Waterproofing materials (sealant, gaskets)

----

-## Build Plan
-1. Mount DC motors to the PVC frame
-2. Install the motor driver and microcontroller
-3. Integrate the battery and regulated power system
-4. Install the Raspberry Pi and camera module
-5. Establish communication between the Raspberry Pi and microcontroller
-6. Test motor control and steering
-7. Enable camera streaming
-8. Iterate on waterproofing and mechanical stability

----

-## Documentation and Journaling
-All development progress will be documented in the `journal/` directory, including:
-- Build steps
-- Design changes
-- Issues encountered and solutions
-- Photos and diagrams

-This ensures the project remains transparent, reproducible, and educational.

----

-## Educational Value
-FloodBot demonstrates and teaches:
-- Embedded systems integration
-- Motor control and power safety
-- Mechanical prototyping using PVC
-- Documentation and open-source development practices

-The project is intended to be shared as a learning resource for student builders.

----

-## Project Status
-In progress — electronics acquisition required to continue development.
+FloodBot
+What is this?
+FloodBot is a low-cost underwater robot I am building to explore flooded areas.
+In its most basic description, it is a waterproof rover with a camera which can drive through shallow water and send back video.
+The whole thing is built of PVC pipes, some DC motors, and a Raspberry Pi-nothing fancy, but that is kind of the point.
+I am not trying to build something that replaces actual rescue teams; it is more about:

+To learn whether inexpensive materials can create anything useful Having a remote-controlled scout for flooded places Understanding how robotics, waterproofing, and power systems interact with each other

+This is my project in Blueprint, and I am documenting everything so that other students can learn from-or laugh at-my mistakes.

+Why Build This?
+It seems like floods are always happening, and they're really terrifying.
+I started to wonder if a student on a limited budget could build something that could actually be useful - or at least for checking out flooded basements or storm drains.
+Furthermore, I also needed a reason that would give me the opportunity to learn more about underwater robotics without having to shell out thousands of dollars on a high-end ROV kit.

+What I've Done So Far
+Currently, I have:

+A complete PVC frame designed by me in Fusion 360
+The frame is designed to house all the electronics (motors, batteries, Pi, etc.)
+A full CAD model for a 3D system with components described Some research on how to connect all the wires without blowing something up

+The CAD Model:
+I designed the entire robot in Fusion 360, down to each and every component—frame, motor compartments, electronics case, mounting plates, and even propellers.
+The STEP files are in the /cad directory if you'd like to take a look and perhaps modify them to suit your needs.
+The frame consists of a PVC pipe cage, motors situated in each corner, and a water-tight case in the middle.

+How It Works (In Theory)
+The system breaks down like this:
+Brain:

+Raspberry Pi handles the camera, WiFi control, and telling the Arduino what to do

+Muscles:

+Arduino or Pi Pico runs the motors in real-time
+Two DC motors (differential drive - like a tank)
+Motor driver board safely controls speed and direction

+Eyes:

+Raspberry Pi camera streams video over WiFi

+Power:

+One battery pack feeds everything
+Buck converter steps voltage down to 5V for the electronics Motors run directly off battery voltage

+The Parts I Need
+Electronics (waiting on grant)

+Raspberry Pi 3 or 4
+Pi Camera Module
+Arduino Uno or Raspberry Pi Pico
+32GB microSD card

+Motion

+2x DC geared motors (waterproof housings)
+Motor driver (TB6612FNG or L298N)

+Power

+Battery pack (probably Li-ion)
+Buck converter module (LM2596)

+Other Stuff

+Wires, connectors
+Mounting screws
+Waterproofing materials (silicone, maybe some gaskets)

+The Build Plan
+Once I get the parts, here's the order of operations:

+Mount motors to the PVC frame corners
+Wire up motor driver and Arduino
+Install battery and power regulation
+Add the Raspberry Pi and camera
+Get Pi and Arduino talking to each other
+Test if the motors actually work
+Get camera streaming
+Try not to short circuit anything
+Waterproof everything
+Test in water (probably my bathtub first)

+What I'm Learning
+This project is teaching me about:

+How to distribute power without frying components Motor control and PWM signals
+Building mechanical structures that don't fall apart 3D CAD modeling and mechanical design
+Documentation
+How waterproofing is way harder than it looks